Designed to perform

 Air

-Air quality including humidity, freshness, purity and scent is vital to our health and performance
+Air quality, humidity, freshness, purity and scent are vital to our health and performance

 Movement